A Punter’s Perspective: Random observations on the wide, weird world of folk from the side of the stage

 It’s not a folk genre, but a large stadium rock band from the UK whose name rhymes with Coldplay had the habit of looking forward to the gig ahead by announcing in the first song of every show on their Mylo Xyloto tour: “It’s going to be a f——— good one tonight!”

 I was at the Sydney gig on this tour.
-And it was as predicted by Chris Martin: a f——- good one.
-Ask my then 17yo daughter (30 years my junior) bouncing along next to me.
+And it was, as predicted, by Chris Martin: a f——- good one.
+Ask my then 17yo daughter (30 years my junior) who was bouncing along and screaming next to me.

 Meanwhile in Parijs:

 There’s nothing wrong with announcing to the crowd that you’re looking forward to a great show, but if you dip the shoulders, mumble sideways into the mic and pretty much say, “Well, let’s just get through this, shall we?”* then few if any are going to have a good time.

 I had a colleague on radio who looked and sounded like a dementor from Harry Potter, but somehow it worked for him and people adored his show.
 I caught it when I could, even though it’s not a genre that I would classically claim to be a favourite.
 But on quiet weekday afternoons between 2-4pm in a home office, sure.

 So I’m still in second gear on this one, but I’m using an evil Satanic computer device made by the Piece of Fruit company so I have absolutely no idea how many words we’re up to.
 I’ll tuck this away off to the publishers for this month and pick up the curmudgeonly quill in April.

 Though I’m not saying April of which year…